redox-os/orbtk-book/src/de/ch02-01-workspace-orbtk.md

 A very strong feature of the Rust toolchain is the availability of an inline documentation subsystem.
-We do use this feature extensively within `OrbTK`, to document every public accessible code module, public functions, structure or enumeration. `Inner documentation blocks` conventionally start with three slashes (`///`).
+We do use this feature extensively within `OrbTk`, to document every public accessible code module, public functions, structure or enumeration. `Inner documentation blocks` conventionally start with three slashes (`///`).